Tag Archives: Fantasy

 Walt Disney was a master at eliciting raw emotion from his audience and writing heartbreaking yet charming stories.

-The centerpiece of Dumbo is the wonderful bond between mother and son- a sweet and powerful connection almost everyone can relate to.
+The centerpiece of Dumbo is the extraordinary bond between mother and son- a sweet and powerful connection almost everyone can relate to.
 The pride and joy in Mrs. Jumbo’s eyes when she is granted a visit from Dumbo while imprisoned is magical- it means the world to her.

-The supporting characters are key to the richness of the film- Timothy Q. Mouse is an important character in the story.
+The supporting characters are key to the richness of the film- Timothy Q. Mouse is an essential character in the story.
 Upon Dumbo and Mrs. Jumbo’s separation, he becomes Dumbo’s only friend, sympathizing with Dumbo, and is instrumental to Dumbo’s reunion with his mama as well as his future successes in the circus.

-The bitchy female elephants are crucial too- despite being one of their own, they still reject Dumbo and Mother.
+The bitchy female elephants are crucial, too- despite being one of their own, they still reject Dumbo and Mother.
 There are some light moments, such as when the ladies, (Catty, Giddy, and Prissy), gossip and act superior to others.

 Another fun scene, to balance out the heavy drama, occurs when Timothy and Dumbo accidentally mistake champagne for water, causing them to hallucinate and imagine pink elephants.

-Dumbo is important in that it sends a powerful message about the way animals (especially circus animals) have historically been treated.
+Dumbo is essential in that it sends a powerful message about the way animals (especially circus animals) have historically been treated.
 Why animals should be used to amuse and entertain human beings is anyone’s guess, but this film is a powerful reminder of such.

 Fortunately, the film has a happy and satisfying ending, which should please fans.